 She enjoys all aspects of veterinary nursing but her main interests lie in medical nursing, physiotherapy and behaviour.
 Outside of work she enjoys spending time with her family, horse riding and training her three dogs, Fraser, Bailey and Odie.

 She has recently completed The Kennel Clubs Good Citizen Bronze and Silver award with her Labrador, Fraser.

 Gemma runs nursing clinics on Monday afternoons & Friday mornings.

 Sheridan joined our team on the 8th February 2016 and has been nursing for 9 years in the local area previously to that.

 She enjoys all aspects of nursing but especially enjoys medical and emergency care nursing.
-Sheridan is currently working towards her emergency and critical care certificate and will be sitting her exam in October 2016.
+In 2018, after alot of hard work, Sheridan gained her emergency and critical care certificate.

 Out of work Sheridan enjoys spending time with her family and friends.
 She has a three year old son called Thomas and a lovely lurcher called Mouse.